GES

 Anglicist-Orientalist Debate & Macaulay's Minute

-The Anglicist-Orientalist controversy was the most significant debate in the history of Indian education.
-The Orientalists (led by H.H.
-Wilson and H.T.
-Prinsep) favoured promoting education through Sanskrit, Arabic, and Persian, supporting traditional Indian institutions of learning.
-The Anglicists (led by T.B.
-Macaulay, Charles Trevelyan, and Alexander Duff) advocated English-medium education based on Western arts and sciences.
-The Charter Act of 1813 had allocated Rs 1 lakh annually for 'the revival and improvement of literature and the encouragement of the learned natives of India, and for the introduction and promotion of a knowledge of the sciences among the inhabitants of the British territories in India' — but this ambiguous wording left the question of medium and content unresolved.
-Lord Macaulay's Minute (February 2, 1835) decisively settled the debate in favour of English education.
-His famous (and controversial) statement: 'a single shelf of a good European library was worth the whole native literature of India and Arabia.'
-Governor-General Lord William Bentinck accepted Macaulay's recommendation through his Resolution of March 7, 1835, making English the medium of higher education and the official language of the government.
-This 'downward filtration theory' assumed that English education given to the upper classes would gradually filter down to the masses.
-Ram Mohan Roy supported English education as a means to modernization.
+The Orientalists (H.H.
+Wilson, H.T.
+Prinsep) favoured teaching through Sanskrit, Arabic, and Persian and supporting traditional Indian institutions.
+The Anglicists (T.B.
+Macaulay, Charles Trevelyan, Alexander Duff) pushed for English-medium education rooted in Western arts and sciences.
+The Charter Act of 1813 had set aside Rs 1 lakh annually for Indian education, but its ambiguous wording left the medium and content unresolved.
+Macaulay\'s Minute (February 2, 1835) settled the dispute in favour of English, declaring that \'a single shelf of a good European library was worth the whole native literature of India and Arabia.\' Lord William Bentinck endorsed the recommendation through his Resolution of March 7, 1835, making English the medium of higher education and the official language of government.
+The policy rested on the \'downward filtration theory\': English learning given to upper classes would gradually spread to the masses.
+Ram Mohan Roy backed English education as a path to modernization.

 Wood's Despatch (1854) & University System